 You should also make sure the plant has enough room to grow.
 Remember that they can grow over two feet wide.

-Scarlet sage plants thrive in sandy, well-drained soils.
-However, they can tolerate loam and clay soils, as long as they are well-drained.
+Texas sage thrives in sandy, well-drained soil.
+It can also tolerate loam and clay soils as long as they are well-drained.

 If you notice your soil seems to hold onto moisture, mix in some sand or perlite to increase drainage.

-If you are planting transplants, dig a hole that is slightly larger than the plant’s root ball.
+If planting transplants, dig a hole slightly larger than the plant’s root ball.
 Place the root ball in the hole and cover it with soil.
 Gently pack and water well.

 Light Preferences